sandialabs/slycat/docs/docker-development.rst

   $ mkdir ~/src/slycat-container
   $ sshfs -p 2222 slycat@<docker host ip>:/home/slycat/src/slycat ~/src/slycat-container -oauto_cache,reconnect,defer_permissions,negative_vncache,volname=slycat-container

-Regardless of how you edit the sources, the Slycat server will still restart automatically whenever you make modifications, and you will likely want to run the server in an ssh session so you can see its logging output and restart it if necessary.
+Note that you'll still need to ssh into the container to run the Slycat server, but now you can edit the source code using whichever host tools you want, and the Slycat server will still restart automatically whenever you save changes.